dsouths/PROJECT---3/README.md

 <h3>Final Note</h3>

 I found this project challenging, as it was my first experience with Python.
 Through perseverance & the aid of my colleagues in the code institute slack channel, reviewing the Python module from Code Institute numerous times,  my mentor Martina, stack overflow threads & youtube tutorials I was able to improve my understanding of Python structure, functions & syntax.
-I hope to build on the skills I have developed & realise I can improve my knowledge futher by continuing to build other projects, which I plan to do.
+I have taken on board feedback from my last project & have tried to employ as much of the advice given a possible namely; improving on git commits, being more concise with my git commits & expanding on validation & tests performed.
+Hopefully this shows within this Python project!

 Thank you